sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

     - White and black lists (for input data parsing).
     - safety and security recomendations and techniques.
     - use lint programs that advice about the coding.
-    - HW patterns: ie. pulsed sources induce more EMC problems, shieldings, power supply misperformances, use DRC (design rule checks),  simulate the hardware, run montecarlo simulation analysis on the hardware.
+    - HW patterns: ie. pulsed sources induce more EMC problems, shieldings, power supply misperformances, use DRC (design rule checks),  simulate the hardware, run montecarlo simulation analysis on the hardware, choose wisely the memory type (remember Flash, writes in blocks, and the number of writings is lower than for a EEPROM memory):
 - Implement a log or trace mechanism in the system.
 - Have a method to identify the software, and version of the system.
 - Test, test, test. (it's is not the developers skill what asures a good systems (although it helps, of course!), is the test of system the action that increases the asurance on the systems capabilities, quality and confidence).